egberts/vim-nftables/doc/vimscript-syntax.md

     identical (yet `contained`) syntax subtrees throughout its CST of vimscript syntax statements.

-In short, no subtree optimization, for our needed transformation here.
+In short, no subtree optimization here, for this needed transformation.

 vimscript Syntax command